-The integration of Deep Reinforcement Learning (DRL) and Graph Neural Networks (GNN) is chosen to address the challenges discussed in the section "Two Typical Graph Scenarios in IoT" due to its inherent suitability.
+The integration of Deep Reinforcement Learning (DRL) and Graph Neural Networks (GNN) is chosen to address the challenges discussed in Section III due to its inherent suitability.
 This combination is well-suited for the unique characteristics and complexities presented by the discussed scenarios.

 First and foremost, these tasks necessitate optimization for the long-term rewards by selecting appropriate actions that adapt to evolving environments.
 However, these environments are often intricate and multifaceted.
 Consequently, researchers employ Deep Neural Networks (DNN) to extract pertinent environmental features.
 However, DRL methods are traditionally well-suited for Euclidean spaces, whereas the network state in the aforementioned problems is inherently graph-structured.
 Consequently, DNNs struggle to effectively process graphstructured states, leading to the loss of crucial information.
-For instance, in the section "Task Offloading," jobs consist of interdependent tasks that form a DAG structure.
-Similarly, in the section "Resource Allocation," the network state topology exhibits a graph structure.
+For instance, in Section III-A, jobs consist of interdependent tasks that form a DAG structure.
+Similarly, in Section III-B, the network state topology exhibits a graph structure.
 Lastly, although seemingly straightforward, deterministic heuristics fall short in making offloading decisions or orchestrating resources adaptively in response to the rapidly changing and intricate non-Euclidean network states.
 This compelling challenge motivates us to embrace the power of Deep Graph Reinforcement Learning [6] as a solution.